-Graduate Program
+Graduate program

 Have you recently completed, or are about to complete, your university degree?
-Build your own career path with our Graduate Program.
+Build your own career path with our graduate program.

 Eligibility criteria

-To be eligible to apply you must:
+To be eligible to apply, you must:

 - be an Australian citizen, permanent resident or have an appropriate visa that allows you to work in Australia

-- have completed a bachelor’s degree (or higher) in the specified or equivalent discipline within the last three years, or will complete your qualification before the employment start date
+- have completed a bachelor’s degree (or higher) in the specified or equivalent discipline within the last three years

 - agree to a national police check and clearance to meet required entry standards